BLESSING WITHOUT WRESTLING

 Likewise, Paul by revelation states this truth in his epistle to the Corinthians.

 18 Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation,

 19 that is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.

 20 Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.

-Beloved, as a new creation (Israel), you are not supposed to expect, receive, embrace, or experience any form of the wages of the sins of the old man (Jacob) – condemnation, guilt, sorrow, sickness, infirmity, poverty, failure, or a curse.
+Beloved, as a new creation (Israel), you are not supposed to expect, receive, embrace or experience any form of the wages of the sins of the old man (Jacob) – condemnation, guilt, sorrow, sickness, infirmity, poverty, failure, or curse.

 The old man is dead; it is now the new man living in you.
 This new man is not a slave but a king and priest unto God (Rev. 5:10).

-Therefore, arise today with righteous confidence to walk in God’s favor and blessing every day of your life as a righteous prince with God, an heir of God, and a joint-heir with Christ (Rom.
+Therefore, arise today with a righteous confidence to walk in God’s favour and blessing everyday of your life as a righteous prince with God, an heir of God and a joint heir with Christ (Rom.
 8:17).

 Prayer: My Dear Heavenly Father, thank You for making me a new creation, a righteous prince and an heir of God’s blessing in Christ Jesus, not by my wrestling or struggling with You, but by faith in Jesus Christ and His finished work, in Jesus’ name.
 Amen.